benguz/thelatepass.org/pages/index.md

   ### Classroom interventions {% .jumbo %}

   Student-teacher trust is one of the few factors shown to impact everything from attendance to teacher retention, even when controlled for socioeconomic status.
 But all research on trust so far is correlational: there are no defined practices on how to build it.
-While the teacher is understood to have a large role in building STRs, the student’s agency in the trust-building process is unexplored.
-We're changing that.
+We're changing that, with students leading the way.
 [Participate!](/intervention.md)

   {% /item %}